iManagement

 12) Conclusion – The key principle to remember

-1. Proper hive inspection does not mean frequent inspection.
+1. Inspecting a hive well does not mean inspecting it often.

-It is therefore essential to limit interventions to moments of real usefulness.
+It is therefore essential to limit interventions to those that are genuinely necessary.

 ⇒ As little as possible, and as much as necessary.

-⇒ The rest of the time, observe first at the hive entrance.
+⇒ The rest of the time, observe first at the entrance.

 3. Open only when a clear objective justifies it.

-This approach respects bee welfare, reduces sanitary risks and allows for more precise, more sustainable and more serene beekeeping.
+This approach respects bee welfare, reduces disease risks, and enables a more precise, more sustainable, and more confident approach to beekeeping.

 Author